sranins/BusinessApplication-ReleaseNotes/articles/April18/gdpr.md

 In May 2018, a European privacy law, the General Data Protection Regulation (GDPR), takes effect.
-The GDPR imposes rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the EU, or that collect and analyze data tied to EU residents.
+The GDPR imposes rules on companies, government agencies, non-profits, and other organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data tied to EU residents.
 The GDPR applies no matter where you are located.

-The Spring ’18 release includes investments in Dynamics 365 products to address the requirements of the General Data Protection Regulation (GDPR) adopted by the European Union (EU).
+The Spring ’18 release includes investments in Dynamics 365 products to address the requirements of the GDPR adopted by the EU.

-Microsoft has extensive expertise in protecting data, championing privacy, and complying with complex regulations, and currently complies with both EU-U.S.
-Privacy Shield and EU Model Clauses.
+Microsoft has extensive expertise in protecting data, championing privacy, and complying with complex regulations, and currently complies with both EU-US Privacy Shield and EU Model Clauses.

 We believe that the GDPR is an important step forward for clarifying and